 The importance of your credit file

-The information on your credit report is important because it can affect your ability to borrow money, perhaps if you need a credit card or want to take out a mortgage to buy a house.
-It will also impact the terms of any credit offer.
-Someone with a spotless record, for example, is likely to qualify for a 0% credit card deal.
-But if your record is blemished, you will either be turned down or charged a higher rate of interest.
+Someone with a spotless credit record, for example, is likely to qualify for a 0% interest credit card deal.
+However, if your record is blemished with unpaid debt or a County Court Judgement (CCJ), you could be turned down or charged a higher rate of interest.

 Check your credit file